 That this council looks with regret to the efforts some ratepayers in the western portion of the municipality have done, which led to their separating to form a distinct municipality in the area in which they live….It is unanimously resolved on the motion of Mr. F.R.S.
 Brazeau Sr., seconded by Mr. F. Brazeau Jr. that in the opinion of Council the splitting off of any part of this municipality is not justified by any valid reason and will be harmful to the interest of each ratepayer.
 16

-However, this meant that Louis Beaubien now had the leeway he needed to development the family’s Mile End properties.
+However, this meant that Louis Beaubien now had a free hand to development the family’s Mile End properties.
 The Beaubien family were to continue to use their influence to guide development in the district throughout the following decades.
 The train station allowed them to launch a series of commercial and industrial ventures: a mill, brewery, streetcar lines, real estate development.
 We will cover some of this in the following chapters.

 The alliance between the Beaubien family and the Clercs de Saint-Viateur also held in Outremont: in 1886, the Order purchased several properties there to establish a farm school.21 These properties, in addition to the Beaubiens’ farm, were to be the site of a major subdivision project in the 1920s.22